 How to get there: Gellért rakpart 1a – Bus: 7,7A,86 – Tram: 18,19,47,49

 Don’t: Gellért Bath

 Why?: Most tourists will frequent this bath (not that its a bad thing) but its not really worth the hype.
-The hotel is beautiful, but there are more interesting baths in Budapest which will give you more bang for the buck.
+The hotel is beautiful, but there are more interesting and bigger baths in Budapest which will give you more bang for the buck.

 How to get there: Szent Gellért tér – Bus 7,7A,86 – Tram 18,19,47,49

 Why?: Both the Széchenyi Bath and the Rudas Bath offer a better and more peaceful bathing experience than the Gellért Bath.
 They are cheaper too and are (in my opinion) much nicer to look at.

 There are over 120 Thermal springs in Budapest which flow into 21 Baths.
 These thermal baths have had a long tradition in Budapest with the Romans first making use of the natural springs.
 With the Turkish invasion and occupation in the late 16th and 17th century, Hamams sprung up throughout the whole city.
 Even after the Turks had left, the baths remained immensely popular.
 Towards the end of the 19th century a wave of new luxurious baths, such as the Gellert, Széchényi and Lukács Baths were constructed.

 The Széchényi Bath is by far the most impressive.
 Not only does it offer the hottest water of all the baths in Budapest- a whopping 75C – but it also is the largest bathing complex in all of Europe.